ankurgyani/Cloudformation-deploy/README.md

 ## Infrastructure
-I have used a simple flask webapp to deploy on the AWS infrastructure using ECS via Fargate launch type.
+I have used a simple flask webapp to deploy on the AWS console using ECS via Fargate launch type.
 The deployment is done through a Cloudformation template which gets deployed using Jenkins(through the Jenkinsfile).
-The application can be accessed by navigating to the Public IP of the Task(my-stack) in the ECS service console.
+The application can be accessed by navigating to the Public IP of the Task(``my-stack``) in the ECS service console.
 The IAM roles required to complete this task were created manually in the aws console.
 I have used the default VPC and default security groups.

 ## Application
 The application is a simple flask web-app which is rendering a hello world web page.
 The application is dockerized and the image is pushed to my dockerhub repository which is public https://hub.docker.com/r/gyania/flaskdemo.